Automattic/woocommerce-payments/CONTRIBUTING.md

 - `$ npm run build:client`: Build a production version
 - `$ npm run watch`: Build a development version, and watch for file changes
+- `$ npm run hmr`: Instantiate a webpack server with HMR in development mode.
+Requires WordPress +6.0.

 When enqueuing the app JavaScript, `wordpress` and `woocommerce` dependencies are handled by `@wordpress/dependency-extraction-webpack-plugin`.
 WordPress dependencies don't need to be added manually anywhere, including the `$deps` parameter in `wp_enqueue_script` or in `webpack.config`.